HighFleet: Gameplay

 The majority of the gameplay takes place in a top-down view of the strategic map.
 Here the player may command their fleet, detect enemies with sensors, radio interception, and code-breaking, intercept enemies with missiles and jets, and salvage wreckage.
 Players must also consider fuel while moving around the map, and the morale of their crew.

 When the player fleet engages with an enemy fleet, or when aircraft / missiles engage a target, the game switches to real-time combat resembling "simcade" games (where controls are simple like an arcade game but the gameplay itself is nuanced like a simulation game).
 Before combat, the player will select ships to directly fight enemy ships.
 The AI can control up to three ships on screen at a time, and any more will be queued to spawn after the destruction of one onscreen.
 Meanwhile, the player will only be given one at a time, to make up for the inefficiencies of the AI and the standard ship designs, as well as allow the player to control the ship granularly, having control directly over its movement and aim.
-When a combat is initiated by a missile or jet, the attacking party cannot control any aspect of the combat except ordering aircraft to disengage.
+When combat is initiated by a missile or jet, the attacking party cannot control any aspect of the combat except ordering aircraft to disengage.
 The defender can control ships to defend themselves with whatever they have, or to potentially evade the attack itself.

 Ship designs can also be edited in a large variety of ways.
 Outside of the campaign mode, players may create new ships in the ship editor and test them out before using them in the campaign.

 Along with plot development and randomly generated events, the player may meet Tarkhans in cities.
 Tarkhans allow the player to acquire more ships and gain special assets when appealed to via a diplomacy system.
 The Tarkhan interactions consist of a set of dialogue options where the player must pick the right choices based on the Tarkhan's interests.